vele616/monorepo/packages/jobboard/website/content/jobs/business-intelligence-specialist-remote-possible-keyrock-Xontb.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/keyrock"
 companyWebsite: "https://keyrock.freshteam.com/jobs"
-summary: "Interested in new opportunities and have 1 years of experience in data-driven business development roles?
+summary: "Interested in new opportunities and have 1 year of experience in data-driven business development roles?
 Keyrock has a job opening for a business intelligence specialist."
 summaryBackup: "Keyrock is looking for a business intelligence specialist that has #management, #HR, #python."
 featured: 20
 ---